 - A description of how effects of sex/gender and race/ethnicity will be addressed in the analytic plan.
 If there is prior literature either supporting the presence of such effects or suggesting their absence, this should be summarized and addressed.
 It is not expected that all studies will be adequately powered for analyses of sex/gender and race/ethnicity will be fully powered and it is thus understood that such analyses may be secondary/exploratory.

 For preclinical studies, the applicant must address how sex as a biological variable will be considered in experimental design and analysis.

 At the end of your main proposal, please include a separate administrative section with the following:

 - COVID-19 Impact Statement

 This section will not count towards the application page limit.

 Using the outline and instructions below, please prepare a narrative budget justification and include it in the administrative section at the end of your main proposal.
 Please note that in addition to the narrative budget justification, you will also need to complete and upload a separate budget worksheet using the supplied Excel template.

 The Jenike Award is a maximum $50,000 grant paid in four equal, quarterly installments.
 Indirect costs are not awarded.

 Please use the following outline to form your narrative budget justification.

-- Please list each member of the project team and their role, regardless of whether a salary will be paid.
-Please note the percentage of their time that will be spent on the proposed project (percent effort).
+- Please list each member of the project team and their role, regardless of their percent effort or whether a salary will be paid.
+Please note the percentage of each team member’s time that will be spent on the proposed project (percent effort).